Mercedes AMG F1 W08 EQ Power+: Final standings

 Having won 12 races, the Mercedes AMG F1 W08 EQ Power+ was not quite as successful as its all-conquering predecessor.
 The team finished the season with 668 Constructors' Championship points, clinching the fourth consecutive World Constructors' Championship with a healthy advantage of 146 points over their nearest rivals Ferrari.
 However, Mercedes gained their lowest Constructors' Championship points total since the start of the hybrid turbo era in 2014 and for the first time their drivers didn't finish the season in P1 and P2 with Bottas being third behind Vettel.
 The car also showcased near-perfect reliability, recording only 1 retirement all season.
 Mercedes thus completed 98.6% of all laps run in 2017 (2,392), running 11,997 race kilometers.
 They led the statistic and were ahead of their customer teams Force India (11,660 race kilometers) and Williams (11,029 race kilometers).

+Later uses

+On 10 December 2019, 9-time MotoGP champion Valentino Rossi drove the W08 in W10 livery at the Ricardo Tormo circuit.